 How do I practice meditation at Brookfield Retreat?

 Do join us for as many meditation day retreats as you can to make meditation part of your life.
 The benefits of sitting in a group are essential to intense developmental practice.
-BOOK YOUR SELF A RETREAT for 2017 HERE or 2018 HERE 🙂
+Choose to immerse yourself in healing practice HERE 🙂

 Those who wish to go deeper or become meditation teachers with the Yoga and Integrative Medicine Institute – check out of meditation teacher training program here.